 Step 1: Log In or Sign Up for a GED.com Account

-- Go to GED.com and either log in to your existing account or sign up for a free account.
+- To sign up for GED in Georgia, go to GED.com and either log in to your existing account or sign up for a free account.

 - Provide basic information such as your name, date of birth, and government-issued ID details.